githubEdit

 • Conversation detail in the Agent Web Chat

-• In the Tiledesk App Store
+• In the Smartify App Store

 However, data that's available in some locations may not be available in others.
-For example, conversation data is available in apps running in the conversation sidebar but not apps running in the Tiledesk App Store.
+For example, conversation data is available in apps running in the conversation sidebar but not apps running in the Smartify App Store.

-Create a Tiledesk app
+Create a Smartify app

 1